Lynn Roche Phillips

 As a former practicing urban planner, my principal interests focus around development, land use change, and human-environment impacts.
 From my perspective, rural land use change is the most interesting -- farm fields switching crops, greenfield sites being developed, road infrastructure sweeping in, and land uses moving to the new site.
 The thoroughbred industry is fascinating, as both a land use and economic engine.
 Ask me about Keeneland Sales or the vitality of horse racing in the US and the world!

-I'm also interested in public policy that guides land use decisions, and government tools to promote development and its concomitant tax revenue, all while maintaining the sense of place that enhances residents' quality of life. .
+Public policy guides land use decisions, including zoning and comprehensive planning.
+Maintaining sense of place enhances residents' quality of life and I encourage students to become engaged in local development decisions.
 Attending a public meeting -- city council, planning commission, board of adjustment -- is one of my favorite nerdy things to do, especially when travelling domestically or abroad.
 My favorite memory: Attending the opening day session of the New Zealand Parliament, situated in the famous "Beehive" in Wellington.

-In addition to being grandma to two bright and happy South Carolinians, I have also completed more than 102 marathons.
-It's hard to sit still when there's so much anti-racist work to do!
+In addition to being grandma to two bright and happy South Carolinians, I have also completed more than 107 marathons.
+It's hard to sit still when there's so much anti-racist and climate resiliency work to do!

 B.A.
 Geography, East Carolina University 1981